Arrrlex/arena4-capstone/blog_post/blogpost_new.md

 ## Introduction

+The [ARENA](https://www.arena.education/) program ends in a Capstone project where we chose to experiment with lying vectors, using the models Gemma-2-2B and Gemma-2-9B.
+Our goal was to get some practice by

 It's important to understand when a model is lying to us.
 If a model is lying, it's likely to be giving us incorrect information, even when it knows the truth.
 A model that's capable of lying might be capable of other deceptive behaviours, such as sandbagging and withholding information.
 Lying is different to being incorrect: if the model says something false because it's under- or mis-informed, we can probably fix it by giving it more information, but that's not clearly the case if the model is deliberately lying.

 If we could robustly detect when a model is lying, it could be an important component of an online monitoring system.